Kapalua Bay Maui Guide 2026: Snorkeling, Parking & Beach Tips

 Bring your own water and snacks, and you'll be much happier.
 Sun plus salt water makes people hungry in a very specific way!

-Best Time To Visit Kapalua Bay
+Best Time to Visit Kapalua Bay

-If you want the simplest Kapalua Bay experience, aim for morning.
+If you want the simplest Kapalua Bay experience, aim for the morning.
 Winds often build later in the day, which can add surface chop and reduce visibility for swimming and snorkeling.

 Season matters too.
 Winter months can bring larger north and northwest swells that affect many West and North Maui shorelines.